Nagasaki Peace Park 平和公園

 Nagasaki Peace Park is a few kilometers north of the Urakami city center.

 Trams connect the park with Nagasaki Station.
-The closest tram stop is Matsuyamamachi; the park is a five-minute walk away.
+The closest tram stop is Peace Park (Heiwa Koen); the park is a five-minute walk away.

 Designed by local artist Seibo Kitamura as a testament to those who perished, the park's majestic Peace Statue is a major draw.
-Its outstretched arms warn about the dangers of atomic weapons while also gesturing toward a more peaceful future.
+Its outstretched arms warn about the dangers of nuclear weapons while also gesturing toward a more peaceful future.

-Visit on the anniversary of the atomic bomb's dropping, on August 9, to partake in a peace memorial ceremony and witness an inspirational declaration of peace made to the world.
+Visit on the anniversary of the atomic bombing, on August 9, to partake in the Nagasaki Peace Ceremony and witness an inspirational Peace Declaration delivered by the Mayor of Nagasaki to the world.

 The Fountain of Peace at the south end of the park commemorates those who died searching for water in the bomb's aftermath.
-Don't miss a heartwrenching poem written by a child victim of the bomb describing the desperation of those needing to quench their thirst.
+Don't miss a heartwrenching poem written by a nine-year-old girl at the time who was exposed to the atomic bombing, in which she describes the desperation of those needing to quench their thirst.

 On a more positive note, a row of monuments contributed by various nations conveys sympathy and goodwill from around the world.
 Collectively forming a zone of symbols of world peace, the thought-provoking pieces are a must-see.